-Generators have a control or “enunciation” panel.
-This panel controls all aspects of the
+Portable generators have a control panel.
+This panel controls all aspects of the settings, running and

-The obvious reason for not in auto is the main control switch has been put into the “Off/Reset” position.
-The control switch may have several positions, as in “Off/Reset” and “Cool Down”, which will cause the generator not to start in the event of a power outage.
-These positions should give an alarm.“Not In Auto” is a generic term for the unit not being shut off and may not actually be the main control switch.
+The obvious reason for this is the main control switch has been put into the “Off/Reset” position.
+The control switch may have several positions, as in “Off/Reset” and “Cool Down”, which will cause the portable generator not to start in the event of a power outage.
+These positions should give an alarm.
+“Not In Auto” is a generic term for the unit not being shut off and may not actually be the main control switch.

 capacity, a generator tank has no movement, causing the fuel to become stagnant.
 Mechanical gauges may also stick in a position until

 vibrations break them free.
-Some generators are equipped with “Low Fuel Level Shutdown” or “Critical Fuel Level
+Some portable generators are equipped with “Low Fuel Level Shutdown” or “Critical Fuel Level

 Shutdown”.
+The

-The control panel will shut the generator down to prevent the fuel system from taking in air, when fuel depletion is
+control panel will shut the generator down to prevent the fuel system from taking in air, when fuel depletion is imminent.

-the fuel tank reaches between 90%-95% capacity.
+the fuel tank reaches between 90-95% capacity.
 This lets the person fueling the tank know when they should stop filling.
-There
+There is normally

-is normally nothing wrong with the generator when this alarm activates.
+nothing wrong with the portable generator when this alarm activates.